-Since its inception in 2004, the coalition has successfully secured a strong Great Lakes restoration plan and more than $2.9 billion in federal funds to clean up toxic pollution that poses a threat to people and wildlife, reduce polluted runoff that causes harmful algal blooms that poison drinking water, stop invasive species that harm fish and wildlife and outdoor recreation, and reversed habitat destruction that harm the environment and hurt the economy.
+Since its inception in 2004, the Coalition has successfully secured a strong Great Lakes restoration plan and more than $2.9 billion in federal funds to clean up toxic pollution that poses a threat to people and wildlife, reduce polluted runoff that causes harmful algal blooms that poison drinking water, stop invasive species that harm fish and wildlife and outdoor recreation, and reverse habitat destruction that harms the environment and hurts the economy.
 Federal investments are producing results in communities across the eight-state region of Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, and New York.
-But serious threats remain, and the coalition will continue to advocate for manageable solutions that protect our drinking water, jobs, and way of life.
+But serious threats remain, and the Coalition will continue to advocate for manageable solutions that protect our drinking water, jobs, and way of life.
 Because cutting funding now will only make projects harder and more expensive the longer we wait.

-The equity committee advises the governance board on equity initiatives, provides guidance on strategic development, and serves as a resource for member organizations.
+The Equity Committee advises the Governance Board on equity initiatives, provides guidance on strategic development, and serves as a resource for member organizations.

 Joining is easy!
-An authorized member of your organization should contact our field director, Celia Haven at email@example.com.
-The coalition’s email listserv is the main form of communicating with our members.
-There is no membership fee associated with joining the coalition.
+An authorized member of your organization should contact our field director, Celia Haven at HavenC@nwf.org to request an application to join.
+Our board approves new member applications quarterly.
+All members will be added to the Coalition’s email listserv, which is main form of communicating with our members.
+There is no membership fee associated with joining the Coalition.